Few-Shot Object Detection and Viewpoint Estimation for Objects in the Wild: Related work

-Most of the existing viewpoint estimation methods are designed for known object categories or instances; very little work reports performance on unseen classes~\cite{Tulsiani2015PoseIF,starmap2018,Pitteri2019CorNetG3,Tseng2019FewShotVE,Xiao2019PoseFromShape}.
-Zhou et al.~\cite{starmap2018} propose a category-agnostic method to learn general keypoints for both seen and unseen objects, while Xiao et al.~\cite{Xiao2019PoseFromShape} show that better results can be obtained when exact 3D models of the objects are additionally provided.
-In contrast to these category-agnostic methods, Tseng et al.~\cite{Tseng2019FewShotVE} specifically address the few-shot scenario by training a category-specific viewpoint estimation network for novel classes with limited samples.
+Most of the existing viewpoint estimation methods are designed for known object categories or instances; very little work reports performance on unseen objects~\cite{Tulsiani2015PoseIF,starmap2018,Pitteri2019CorNetG3,Tseng2019FewShotVE,Xiao2019PoseFromShape,park2020latent}.
+Zhou \etal~\cite{starmap2018} propose a category-agnostic method to learn general keypoints for both seen and unseen objects, while Xiao \etal~\cite{Xiao2019PoseFromShape} show that better results can be obtained when exact 3D models of the objects are additionally provided.
+Park \etal~\cite{park2020latent} propose a novel framework for 6D pose estimation of unseen objects by learning a latent 3D representation from a set of reference views for each target object during inference.
+In contrast to these category-agnostic methods, Tseng \etal~\cite{Tseng2019FewShotVE} specifically address the few-shot scenario by training a category-specific viewpoint estimation network for novel classes with limited samples.
+More recently, Wang \etal~\cite{wang2021neural} study the problem of learning to estimate the 3D object pose from a few labeled examples and a collection of unlabeled data, and show promising results in particular on vehicle categories.

 Instead of using exact 3D object models as~\cite{Xiao2019PoseFromShape}, we propose a meta-learning approach to extract a class-informative canonical shape feature vector for each novel class from a few labeled samples, with random object models.
 Besides, our network can be applied to both base and novel classes without changing the network architecture, while~\cite{Tseng2019FewShotVE} requires a separate meta-training procedure for each class and needs keypoint annotations in addition to the viewpoint.